moonstream-to/awesome-web3-games/README.md

 ## MOBA
   - [Spider Tanks](https://www.spidertanks.game/) - free-to-play PvP brawler where you own a garage and can customize your tanks.
 There are several gamelay modes like team deathmatch, capture the flag, chicken chase, poultry pusher, etc. Runs on Gala. `PC/Mac` `playable`
+- [WILDCARD](https://www.wildcardgame.com/) - a PVP collectible card based MOBA.
+You choose a champoion and then assemble decks of collectible creatures to fight with other players in arenas.
+Game's NFTs are on Polygon. `playable`

 ## Puzzle
 - [MuMu](https://mu-mu-s1.netlify.app/) - on-chain puzzle game in which matter changes when conditions described by a formula are met.
 Runs on Starknet. `fully on-chain` `browser game` `playable`